Does Texas A&M Powerlifting offer scholarships?

 Do I have to tryout to make the team?

-New members will have the opportunity to try out during the first three weeks of each semester.
+All non-officer members will have the opportunity to try out during the first three weeks of each semester.
+Placement on the team is granted on a semester by semester basis.

 Do I have to lift using powerlifting equipment (gear) to be on the team?

-Texas A&M Powerlifting has historically been an equipped team, but now has raw and equipped lifters.
-If a new member has no experience in equipped lifting (ex, squat suits, knee wraps, bench shirts, deadlift suits), but has an interest in competing equipped then he or she will first be programmed for technique and raw strength improvement and then introduced to equipment under direction of our experienced equipped lifters.
+Texas A&M Powerlifting was historically an exclusively equipped team, but now includes raw lifters.
+If a new member has no experience in equipped lifting (Ex: squat suits, knee wraps, bench shirts, deadlift suits, etc.), but has an interest in competing equipped then he or she will first be provided a program to improve in technique and raw strength before being introduced to equipment.
+This will be done under the direction of our experienced equipped lifters and coaches.

 How much will it cost me to be a member?